 Don't wonder.
 Get a vet's opinion — for free.

-Here’s what you need to do if your pet ate a tampon:
+Here’s what you need to do if your dog ate a tampon:

-Keep an eye out for symptoms such as vomiting, which usually indicates something is amiss with your pet’s digestive system.
-Other signs include difficulties with urinating, defecating, reluctance to eat, or an inability to sit down, lie down, or walk properly.
+Keep an eye out for symptoms such as vomiting, diarrhea, difficulty with urinating or defecating, reluctance to eat, or an inability to sit, lie down, or walk properly.

 According to Pawp veterinarian Dr. Sylvalyn Hammond, “Tampons are an unfortunately common cause of intestinal blockage in canines.
 The first signs of blockage are typically vomiting and anorexia.
 Some dogs will experience diarrhea at first, but typically fecal production will cease altogether, as nothing is moving through.”

-Here’s what you need to know about how you can prevent your furry friend from eating any more tampons.
+Here’s what you can do to prevent your furry friend from eating more tampons.

-First, you should make it a habit to close your bathroom door where your pet likely got access to the tampon originally.
+Make it a habit to close your bathroom door, which is where your pet likely got access to the tampon originally.

-Along with this, you should make sure that, in case your dog does sneak into the bathroom, the tampons are high up enough that they’re not reachable for your pet.
-You can also put them behind a closed medicine cabinet so your pet is not privy to these.
+Along with this, you should make sure that tampons are secured away or high up enough that they’re not reachable for your pet should they get into the bathroom.
+You can also put them behind a closed medicine cabinet so they inaccessible to your pets.

 Proper disposal of menstrual hygiene products is critical.
-Your next step is to buy a trash can that is pet-proof and doesn’t have an uncovered top so your pet can not stick their nose into the garbage can.
-You can consider a covered trash can or one that you have to press down with your foot in order to successfully open.
-There are options on the market, so select the best one for you.
+Your next step is to buy a trash can that is pet-proof and doesn’t have an uncovered top so your pet cannot stick their nose into the garbage can.
+You can consider a covered trash can or one that you have to press down with your foot to successfully open.

-Lastly, if you do have used tampons, you can put them in a plastic, zipped bag when you put them in the trash can.
-This will ensure that, even if your dog does accidentally get into the trash, they will have significantly lower chances of getting into a zipped plastic bag, too.
+Lastly, you can opt to put used tampons in a plastic, zipped bag when you put them in the trash can.
+This will ensure that even if your dog does accidentally get into the trash, they will have a lower chance of getting into a zipped plastic bag, too.